Ready to work for us? Your driver’s license or state-issued ID must be REAL ID compliant to board domestic flights. Learn more.

 Come fly with us

-Great Alaska Airlines pilots are more than just high-performing pilots.
+Great Alaska Airlines and Hawaiian Airlines pilots are more than just high- performing pilots.
 While being laser-focused on safety, it’s in their good nature to treat others with kindness.
 They’re leaders at work and in their communities.
 They’re team members who pitch in and take the initiative to do the right thing.
 They’re always improving themselves professionally and personally.

 Explore Opportunities